Centre Party (Finland): Cooperation with the Social Democrats

 Finland's centrist president Kyösti Kallio on a Christmas 1939 visit to a military hospital.

 Because of fierce opposition of the president Pehr Evind Svinhufvud, the Social Democrats remained outside the government and the Agrarian League was part of the centre-right governments until 1937.
 In the 1937 Finnish presidential election, the Agrarian League candidate Kyösti Kallio was elected president with the votes of centrist (Agrarian and Progressive) and social-democratic coalition which wanted to ensure that President Svinhufvud would not be re-elected.
 The new president allowed the first centre-left government to be formed in Finland and a new era had begun.

 World War II

 With the outbreak of the Winter War, a government of national unity was formed.
 President Kallio died shortly after the war.

 Kekkonen, the centrist statesman

-Urho Kekkonen, the president of Finland from 1956 to 1982 who became a symbolic figure of a statesman in Finland as testified by this graffiti representing Kekkonen in Pieksämäki.

 In 1956, Urho Kekkonen, the candidate of the Agrarian League, was elected President of Finland after serving as prime minister several times and remained president until 1982.
 Kekkonen continued the active neutrality policy of his predecessor Juho Kusti Paasikivi, a doctrine which came to be known as the Paasikivi–Kekkonen line.
 Under it, Finland retained its independence while being able to trade with NATO members and those of the Warsaw Pact.